The Harriet affair - a frontier of chaos?

 John junior's rescue sparked a full-scale engagement.
 The Sydney Herald continued:

-finding the child safe, [the crew of the Harriet] now determined to take full revenge for the murder of their shipmates, and there being about 103 natives on the beach, we fired on them; and the soldiers on the hill supposing that orders had been given for firing commenced a discharge of musketry upon them.
+[F]inding the child safe, [the crew of the Harriet] now determined to take full revenge for the murder of their shipmates, and there being about 103 natives on the beach, we fired on them; and the soldiers on the hill supposing that orders had been given for firing commenced a discharge of musketry upon them.

 The aftermath

-In 1835 a Committee of the House of Commons condemned the excessive force used against Maori in the rescue.
-Humanitarian groups such as the Church Missionary Society (CMS) protested long and loud about the Harriet affair and argued that unrestrained colonisation had to be avoided in the interests of Maori.
-A petition organised by the CMS and Wesleyan Missionary Society in 1837 asked the British government to do more to protect Maori.
+In 1835 a Committee of the House of Commons condemned the use of excessive force against Māori during the rescue.
+Humanitarian groups such as the Church Missionary Society (CMS) protested long and loud about the Harriet affair, which they saw as evidence that unrestrained colonisation must be avoided in the interests of Māori.
+A petition organised by the CMS and the Wesleyan Missionary Society in 1837 asked the British government to do more to protect Māori.

 The attitudes of men like Jacky Guard, who had a less-than-flattering reputation before this event, perhaps confirmed the fears of the humanitarian lobby.
-When asked how he believed Maori could be civilised, Guard was reputed to have said:
+When asked how he believed Māori could be civilised, Guard is reputed to have said:

 How would I civilise them?
 Shoot them to be sure!
 A musket ball for every New Zealander is the only way of civilising their country.

 Louisa Guard died in early 1835, possibly as a result of injuries suffered in the initial skirmish.
-Betty was said to have given birth to twins that were described as 'rather dark', fuelling rumours that Oaoiti was the father.
-However, she is also recorded as having a second son by Jacky in late 1835, returning to Kakapo Bay with her family early the following year, having another six children and living until 1870.
+According to one account, Betty gave birth to ‘rather dark’ twins, fuelling rumours that Oaoiti was the father.
+However, it was also reported that she had a second son by Jacky in late 1835.
+She returned to Kākāpō Bay with her family early the following year, gave birth to another six children and lived until 1870.